The Cremona SV500 premier artist violin is a handcrafted model that features well selected tone woods and transparent varnish highlights.

-Designed for the beginner, this model is actually perfect for the advanced student or the pro.
+Designed for the beginner, this model is actually great for the advanced student or the pro, as well.
 Equipped with a lightweight rigid foam case and a well-balanced bow, this is the complete starter package that has a lot to offer in terms of longevity, style and overall quality.

 With first rate workmanship and tone, the lightweight four tuner tailpiece and prelude steel strings offers only the best tone quality for users of any age.
 The violin also comes with a solid, genuine horsehair bow, violin care products and a hard shell case.

-Cremona SV500 Premier Artist Violin Review Conclusion and Rating
+Cremona Premier Artist Violin Review: Conclusion And Rating